SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Experiments

-\paragraph{Effectiveness of the Two-Phase Prediction-Correction Architecture.} To emphasize the necessity of both the Prediction and the Correction phases in SafeFlowMatcher, we consider ablation studies with each phase removed.
-The ``Prediction-Only'' variant suffers from low safety, while the ``Naive Safe FM'' approach, which applies safety constraints from the beginning (like a ``Correction-Only'' variant), struggles to find successful paths, resulting in a high trap rate.
-Our full model successfully combines the strengths of both, achieving high task performance and safety.
+\paragraph{Effect of Using Two Phases.} To highlight the necessity of both the prediction and correction phases, we discuss the results of FlowMatcher (prediction-only), SafeFM (correction-only), and SafeFlowMatcher (PC integrator) in Table~\ref{tab:performance_comparison}.
+The prediction-only behavior achieves good task performance but lacks safety.
+Conversely, the correction-only behavior enforces safety from the beginning but often fails to generate complete paths, resulting in a high trap rate.
+SafeFlowMatcher combines the strengths of both phases, achieving superior performance while ensuring safety.

-\paragraph{Analysis on Number of Function Evaluations (NFE) Allocation.} We analyze the trade-off between the number of function evaluations (NFE) allocated to the prediction phase ($T^p$) and the correction phase ($T^c$).
-Table~\ref{tab:ablation_nfe} reports the score after both phases for varying $T^p$, and Figure~\ref{fig:p_NFE} visualizes how $T^p$ shapes the prediction paths.
-Increasing $T^p$ yields slightly smoother predictions, while incurring extra computation.
-A single-step prediction ($T^p{=}1$) already suffices to initialize the corrector effectively and matches the performance of substantially larger $T^p$ (e.g., $16$).
-We therefore adopt $T^p{=}1$ as the default, balancing performance and compute.

-\paragraph{Importance of a Vanishing Scaling for Stable Correction.} We empirically validate the role of the vanishing time–scaled flow dynamics~\eqn{vtfd} used in the correction phase.
-We sweep the scaling constant $\alpha$ and report scores in Table~\ref{tab:ablation_z}.
-Moderate scaling constant ($\alpha{\,=\,}2$) yields the best trade-off: larger $\alpha$ accelerates early convergence but can over-amplify the vector field and reduce stability, while smaller $\alpha$ cannot effectively reduce error.

-In Figures~\ref{fig:damping_graph} and~\ref{fig:damping_traj}, we compare correction with and without vanishing time scaling.
-Figure~\ref{fig:damping_graph} shows that, as sampling steps increases, vanishing time-scaling helps to prevent score reduction.
-In Figure~\ref{fig:damping_traj}, the path without a vanishing scaling exhibits a sharp drift near $t{\,=\,}1$ and a larger gap between $\tauvect_0^c$ and $\tauvect_1^c$.
-These observations indicate that the vanishing time–scaled flow dynamics bounds the effective velocity near $t{=}1$, ensuring stable integration even as the sampling budget increases.
+\paragraph{Effect of Prediction Horizon ($\bm{T^{p}}$).} We analyze how the prediction horizon $T^p$ affects overall performance while keeping the correction horizon fixed at $T^c{\,=\,}256$.
+Table~\ref{tab:ablation_nfe} reports the qualities of fully generated paths and the total computation time across different values of $T^p$, and Figure~\ref{fig:p_NFE} visualizes how increasing $T^p$ shapes the predicted path before correction.
+As $T^p$ increases, the path quality remains largely unchanged, while the computation cost increases due to additional prediction steps.

+\paragraph{Effect of Vanishing Time-Scale.} We first analyze the role of the scaling constant~$\alpha$ in VTFD~\eqn{vtfd}.
+As shown in Table~\ref{tab:ablation_alpha} and Figure~\ref{fig:final_path_over_alpha}, increasing $\alpha$ consistently reduces both curvature and acceleration, indicating that larger scaling factors suppress the prediction error more aggressively.
+This trend is consistent with the theoretical result from Lemma~\ref{lem:vtfd_error_reduction}.